khill42/OSC_IntroHPC/_episodes/99_SLURMscheduler.md

 ![Why do supercomputers use queueing?](../files/queueing_infog.png)

-The scheduler used in this lesson is PBS Pro (PBS for short).
+The scheduler used in this lesson is SLURM.
-Although PBS is not used everywhere, running jobs is quite similar regardless of what software is being used.
+Although SLURM is not used everywhere, running jobs is quite similar regardless of what software is being used.
 The exact syntax might change, but the concepts remain the same.